Pinkas Synagogue, a National Memorial

 The popular picture to take, like the one at the top of the page, is from the Siroka side of the building showing the expanded Pinkas Synagogue and entry but the orientation of the building was never like this.

 Now let’s skip to 1889.
-This picture above shows the same geographical area in a city development planning map where the old Pinkasova Street was (black line) and how the street would be redeveloped into what you see today (red line).
+This picture above shows the same geographical area in a city development planning map where the old Pinkasova Street was (black line) and how the street would be redeveloped into what you see today (red line) after the Destruction of the Jewish Ghetto.
 It might be a bit confusing because the larger part of the street was renamed to Josefovska when the Josefov district was created in 1849 but the little street retained the original name.

 Over the previous 300 years the Pinkas Synagogue had been expanded and had twice had it’s basement floor raised to prevent flooding.
 In the Jewish Ghetto redevelopment the Pinkas Synagogue was one of the few buildings in the area to be saved from destruction so it all looked pretty good until we get to 1938.